Notre Dame High Is Running Well Below Capacity

 As a single sex school Notre Dame High is not filling its classrooms.
 This is despite being one of the best performing schools in Glasgow.

-Meanwhile, co-educational high schools attended by kids are full to bursting.
+Meanwhile, local co-educational high schools are full to bursting.

 Over the last decade Notre Dame High has seen a steady downward trend in school roll.
 It is currently running well below its 800 pupil capacity.